 We all get excited about finding, enjoying and photographing the best beaches in the world, but with so many shores and such infinite options, how can we be objective about what the best tropical destinations.
 I will tell you right now: it's simply impossible.
-They say that the beauty lies in the eyes of the beholder and right they are.
-But for what is worth, I've decided to tell you, what are the best beaches in the world, according to my humble opinion.
-Yes, they are in the Seychelles as you might have guessed, and no...the top one is not Anse Source d'Argent.
+Curious about where to find the best beaches in the world?
+I would say you need to visit Seychelles for some of the most impressive, postcard-perfect sights.
+We found that the best beach in the world is actually on the island of Mahe, and it's free to visit and enjoy by everyone.
+Here is where to find the best beach in the world.
+Yes, they are he Seychelles as you might have guessed, and no... it is not Anse Source d'Argent.

 What to expect from the best beaches in the world?